EnginDemirbilek/PHPScripts/README.md

 # PHPScripts
-Little php scripts that you may use in our pentest processes.
+Little php scripts that you may use in pentest engaggments